 The level of compensation is thus not standardized in personal injury cases.
 If you have been injured and if you feel that you deserve to be compensated for the damages that you have incurred, you should contact one of our lawyers at Bader Scott Injury Lawyers.
 Each personal injury case is different.
 The type of injury can be different, the recovery time can be different, and the impact on work and personal life can be different for different people.
 If you want to ensure you are adequately compensated for the specific damages that you have incurred, you need the help of a personal injury attorney who has already dealt with cases that are similar to yours.

 Consult with a Rome Personal Injury Attorney Today to Discuss Your Claim

 In Rome, GA, personal injury claims are approved based on the evidence.
 This evidence should clearly establish that the injuries were incurred due to the negligence of a third party and that the third party was expected to behave responsibly and it was their failure to do, so that resulted in the injury.

-At Bader Law Firm, we understand the importance of establishing negligence.
+At Bader Scott Injury Lawyers, we understand the importance of establishing negligence.
 We also realize that it is difficult to deal with injuries.
 You not only have to deal with the economic consequences of an injury but you also have to manage the non-economic losses including mental distress, pain, suffering, the stress of family members, loss of relationships, loss in quality of life, etc. We are here to help you get back what you’ve lost.